ANURADHAJHA99/inventory-booking-system/readme.md

 # Inventory Booking System

-A Flask-based REST API for an inventory booking system that follows the repository pattern for clean architecture and demonstrates maintainable, scalable design principles.
+A Flask-based REST API for inventory management that implements clean architecture principles and showcases the use of design patterns for maintainable, scalable code.

 ## 📝 System Overview

-This application allows members to book items from an inventory and cancel bookings, with the following features:
+This application manages an inventory booking system with the following capabilities:

+- Members can book items from the inventory (with validation)
+- Members can cancel their bookings
-- CSV data import for members and inventory items
+- CSV data import for bulk loading members and inventory
-- Booking management with validation (max bookings per member)
-- RESTful API endpoints
+- RESTful API endpoints with proper status codes and error handling
-- Clean architecture with domain-driven design
-- Detailed test coverage
+- Maximum booking limit per member (configurable)
+- Expiration date validation for inventory items

 ## 🏗️ Architecture & Design Patterns

-This project showcases several important software design principles:
+This project demonstrates my understanding and implementation of several software engineering principles:

+### Repository Pattern
+I've implemented repositories to abstract data access, making it easier to:
+- Mock database access for unit testing
+- Swap out the underlying database technology if needed
-- **Repository Pattern**: Separates data access logic from business logic
+- Keep business logic free of data access concerns

+### Singleton Pattern
+The application uses singletons for repositories and services to:
+- Ensure a single instance exists throughout the application lifecycle
+- Reduce memory usage and improve performance
+- Provide a global access point without passing references

+### Dependency Injection
+Services are designed with dependency injection to:
+- Decouple components for better testability
+- Make dependencies explicit
+- Enable flexibility in providing different implementations

+### Domain-Driven Design
+The domain layer contains rich models that:
-- **Domain-Driven Design**: Domain entities encapsulate business rules
+- Encapsulate business rules and validation
+- Represent the ubiquitous language of the domain
+- Separate business logic from persistence concerns

+### Service Layer Pattern
-- **Service Layer**: Orchestrates interactions between repositories
+The service layer orchestrates interactions between repositories and contains transaction boundaries, ensuring:
+- Business operations happen atomically
-- **Clean Architecture**: Separation of concerns with clear dependencies
+- Separation of concerns between API controllers and data access
-- **RESTful API**: Well-defined endpoints with proper HTTP methods and status codes
+- Reusability of business logic across different entry points

+## 📋 Project Requirements

+The application was designed to meet the following requirements:

+- Upload CSV files (via command line) and write data to a database
+- Book an item from inventory for a member
+- Cancel a booking based on a booking reference
+- Track booking history with timestamps
+- Enforce a maximum number of bookings per member
+- Validate inventory availability
+- Provide a RESTful API for these operations

 ## 🚀 Quick Start